 - 1. Set the thermostat's system mode to COOL and the fan mode to AUTO.
-Gradually lower the thermostat temperature setpoint below room temperature and verify the outdoor unit and blower energize. - 2.
+Lower the thermostat temperature setpoint one degree below room temperature and verify the outdoor unit and blower energize on 1st stage cool. - 2.
 Feel the air being circulated by the indoor blower and verify that it is cooler than ambient temperature.
 Listen for any unusual noises.
 If unusual sounds occur, determine the source of the noise and correct as necessary. - 3.
+Once determining the system is operating properly, after 1-2 minutes lower the thermostat temperature set point an additional 3-4 degrees until the cooling system moves into 2nd stage or high cool operating mode.
+The compressor and indoor blower will increase in speed. - 4.
 Allow the cooling system to operate for several minutes and then set the temperature selector above room temperature.
 Verify the fan and compressor cycle off with the thermostat.
-NOTE: The blower should also stop unless fan switch is set to the ON position.
+NOTE: The blower should also stop in approximately 60 seconds, unless the fan switch is set to the ON position.